SpencerRohan/pokemon/README.md

 - Given more time, what would you suggest for improving the performance of this app?

+1. Thinking ahead, I created a temporary caching layer within the app.js file.
+Though it could be improved upon with a Context API pattern or middleware storage - maybe?
+2. Data could be retrieved with something like GraphQL to reduce over-fetching.
+3. Pagination or Infinite scrolling adds to reduce initial pokemon load.
+4. Debouncing Search Input - the keystroke trigger updates the state and therefore causes the resulting list to update.

 - Is there anything you would consider doing if we were to go live with this app?

+1. I would definitely consider typescript for this type of project.
+I am trusting there aren't any edge cases in handling the data right now and that is a recipe for disaster.
+2. I would add jest unit testing to ensure data is as expected outside of typescript types.
+3. Adding Prettier and Eslint along with vscode settings would be helpful for keeping the app looking nice
+4. There were a handful of warnings/errors at build time, this could be due to node version issues or outdated packages.
+Would suggest fixing those.
+5. Accessibility and SEO could be improved.
+I worked on a handful of areas, being semantic and adding what I could, but adding more robust landmarks would be best.
+6. Favicons, meta data are missing off the app
+7. Little friendly design and UI, saw there were sprites in the API!

 - What was the most challenging aspect of this work for you (if at all)?
+1. The styling choices in the demonstration were a bit off and gave me hesitation to code pixel perfect.
+For example the list items and line heights in the pokemon details indicated an alignment that won't look as nice as bulbasaur.
+I would typically vocalize this to the team before starting a ticket.
+I ended up following the designs, but I think there were cleaner ways to implement some of the alignment if flexibility was there.
+2. I have never played or watched Pokemon -- I got sucked into Cowboy Bebop over Pokemon, hopefully that redeems the start of this comment.
+Api was cool though!

+Time Start: 7:30
+Time Finish: 9:30 (Pokeball anination took ~30 minutes)